 The hummingbird has become ever present in the cultural and social life of the republic.
-It is one of the three birds emblazoned on the national emblem (The Birds represented on the Coat of Arms of Trinidad and Tobago are the Scarlet Ibis, the Cocrico (native to Tobago) and the Hummingbird), it is part of the logo of the Trinidad and Tobago Police Service and its image adorns the tail fin of the national airline, i.e., Caribbean Airlines, and also used as its logo.
+It is one of the three birds emblazoned on the national emblem (The Birds depicted on the Coat of Arms of Trinidad and Tobago are the hummingbird, cocrico (native to Tobago), and the scarlet ibis.), it is part of the logo of the Trinidad and Tobago Police Service and its image adorns the tail fin of the national airline, i.e., Caribbean Airlines, and also used as its logo.
 Citizens who have rendered meritorious service to Trinidad and Tobago may be honoured with the Hummingbird Medal—Gold, Silver or Bronze.
 The hummingbird is one of the many birds featured on the postage stamps of Trinidad and Tobago since 1960; including the copper-rumped hummingbird, green hermit, rufous-breasted, black-throated mango, tufted coquette and the white chested emerald hummingbirds.
 It is affixed on the nation's currency on the twenty dollar bill and on the one cent coin.
 The National Library & Information System Authority (NALIS) of Trinidad and Tobago 2015 calendars, "Iere - Land of the Hummingbird," features 13 of the hummingbirds of Trinidad and Tobago.
 Hummingbird costumes have paraded during Trinidad and Tobago carnival celebrations; in 1974 Sherry-Ann Guy portrayed a hummingbird, with a costume designed by Peter Minshall, a world renowned mas designer and bandleader, for the Childrenˈs Carnival that, in Minshallˈs words, "exploded like a joyful Sapphire on that stage," and the Genesis Mas band, 2011 presentation, featured a costume section called the Hummingbird.
 Various commercial entities, e.g., Columbus Communications Trinidad LTD (FLOW (Cable TV Services)) have been inspired to use its image in their print or television commercial advertising.

 In the pre-Columbian era, as well as, in the colonial period the hummingbird was on the minds of the inhabitants.
 The local Amerindian legend tells how the pitch lake, in south Trinidad, was summoned by the winged God to consume an entire Chima village and its tribe as punishment for feasting on vast quantities of Colibri Birds (Hummingbirds), as the birds were the spirits of their ancestors.
 Much later, in the 19th Century, William Sanger Tucker, an Englishman, came to Trinidad in 1854 and then became a plantation owner in Tucker Valley, Chaguaramas, he shot, cured, stuffed and exported hummingbirds for sales in the fashionable capitals of the world1, e.g., New York, Paris, and London.
 The feathers, wings, tails and particularly stuffed male hummingbirds were worn as earrings or adorned fans and fantasy assemblages (of bird nests, beetles, butterflies, grasses, flowers, and mosses) or used by millinery to trim broad-brimmed womenˈs hats and bonnets.
 During the period the hummingbird was referred to as "fairy-like children of the sun," "flying gems," &c., which seems like echoes and inspired by the names given to them by earlier European Explorers to the New World.
 The Spaniards called them "Joyas Voladores" or "Flying Jewels" whereas the French christened them "Oiseau Mouche" or "Flower Bird."